overtane/udacity-carnd-p3/README.md

 - `nvidia_keras.ipynb`: Jupiter Notebook that contain all kind of experiments, but also the code that was used to produce the model.
 - `model.py`: the code that produced the model. **NOTE:** This code has not been run ever from this file!
-The content is extract from `nvidia_keras.ipynb` only to clarify which part of the notebook code contributes to the model. in order to clarify what code was actually used.
+The content is extract from `nvidia_keras.ipynb` only to clarify which part of the notebook code contributes to the model.
 - `drive.py`: Data producer for the simulator, originally from Udacity.
 I added some image preprocessing and naive dynamic throttling, which tries to keep steady 20 mph speed (without too much luck  - more serious effort is needed here)
 - `model.json`: loadable Keras model